-When I first started drawing digitally on my Intuos Pro, I couldn’t quite get the strokes like I wanted them and I felt very discouraged.
+When I first started drawing digitally on my Wacom One tablet I couldn’t quite get the strokes like I wanted them and I felt very discouraged.
 However, after doing some research I realized that I wasn’t alone.
-Indeed, many artists have struggled with the disconnect of drawing on the surface of your pen tablet while seeing your image on a separate screen.
-It is precisely this unnatural sensation that makes you feel like you will never be able to achieve the results that you were used to when using traditional art mediums, but with some practice I can promise you that you will ultimately cultivate the type of hand-eye coordination necessary.
+Indeed, many artists have struggled with the disconnect of drawing on the surface of their pen tablet while seeing their image on a separate screen.
+It is precisely this unnatural sensation that makes you feel like you will never be able to achieve the results that you were used to when using traditional art mediums, but with some practice, I can promise you that you will ultimately cultivate the type of hand-eye coordination necessary.

 To keep things interesting, I have gathered seven useful exercises that you can use to help you master your first pen tablet.